 7. Assess Vents for Blockage

 If your home has a furnace that vents out the side of the house, examine if anything could be blocking the intake or exhaust.
 Be sure the area isn’t obstructed by leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your heating and air conditioning system naturally loses energy efficiency over time.
 This loss of efficiency is due to several reasons, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
-Keeping your heating system maintained with annual professional tune-ups can virtually eliminate these factors.
-During your tune-up, your HVAC technician will clean and check over your unit, identifying areas of concern.
+Keeping your heating system maintained with regular professional tune-ups can help to reduce these factors.
+During your tune-up, your maintenance technician will clean and check over your unit, identifying areas of concern.
 They can identify failing parts in need of replacement before they become a larger problem.
-A tune-up alone could instantly improve energy efficiency by up to 30%.
-You’ll also enjoy cleaner air and a cleaner house because your HVAC unit will be distributing clean air through a clean air filter.
+A tune-up alone may instantly improve energy efficiency by up to 30%.
+You’ll also enjoy cleaner air and a cleaner home because your HVAC system will be distributing clean air through a clean air filter.
 Perhaps one of the greatest benefits you’ll enjoy following a fall furnace or AC tune-up is decreased utility bills.
-A poorly-maintained HVAC system must work overtime to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to guarantee indoor comfort.
-Because your heating system functions more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coming months.
+An overworked HVAC system must work overtime to heat and cool your home, while a furnace or air conditioner that has been expertly tuned can take less energy to maintain indoor comfort.
+Because your heating system will function more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coldest months of the year.
 A Longer-Lasting HVAC System

 If you’re wondering how much a furnace tune up costs, you can breathe a healthy sigh of relief knowing it’s not going to force an early withdrawal you’re your 401k.
 Frequently we have special offers in your local area that you can run wild with.